A is for Autism : a Child’s View

 This program is for all ages and abilities.
 A multimedia program that transforms the mind and body through interactive “body puzzles,” this system was designed to activate the parasympathetic nervous system, providing participants with tool for self regulation in only a few minutes.
 A surprisingly simple, yet powerful combination of music, movements.
 The movements in MeMoves are designed to integrate the brain and body by creating new connections and strengthening those that already exist.
 Organized into three categories; Joy, Focus and Calm, users select one of 13 video sequences and follow along (imitate) the actions on the screen.

-- More Than Words: Promoting the Communication Development of Children with Autism Spectrum Disorder and Other Social Communication Challenges
+More Than Words: Promoting the Communication Development of Children with Autism Spectrum Disorder and Other Social Communication Challenges

 This DVD may be used by both parents and professionals to support preschool children with social and communication challenges, such as autism spectrum disorder.
 The DVD includes the research-based strategies parents can use in everyday activities to foster their children’s communication skills.

 Straight Talk About Autism with Parents & Kids

 This DVD features interviews with children with autism and their parents.
 Issues discussed include the difficulty of getting an accurate diagnosis, parental acceptance of the diagnosis, communication, and beginning school.

 The Early Learner at Home: Intervening with a Beginning Learner with Autistic Spectrum Disorder

 This video shows parents and professionals several behaviorally based interventions including verbal behavior, pivotal response, natural environment teaching, and the picture exchange communication system (PECS).

 Call#: WM 203.5 .V834h 2007

-Operation Autism is a Web-based resource specifically designed and created to support military families that have children with autism.
+A site specifically designed and created to support military families that have children with autism.